 - Site Study Area The existing Quarry Landfill and adjacent area of land within which landfill expansion may occur. - Site-vicinity Study Area The lands in the area immediately adjacent to the Site Study Area that have the potential to be directly or indirectly affected by the landfill expansion and activities within the Site Study Area.
-As described below, the extent of the Site-vicinity Study Area will be determined for each of the environmental components described in Section 7.3. - Wider Study Area lands generally beyond the Site-vicinity Study Area, which could extend to include the area of Haldimand County.
+As described below, the extent of the Site-vicinity Study Area will be determined for each of the environmental components described in Section 7.3. - Wider Study Area lands generally beyond the Site-vicinity Study Area, which could extend to include the area of Haldimand County as well as City of Hamilton and roads in between as pertains to the movement of waste from HWF to LEWF.